xkuang/R-programming-Lab/README.md

 # R-programming-Lab

-This R lab is affilieted with the course Applied Analytics Frameworks and Methods in master program Applied Analytics in Columbia University.
+This R lab is affiliated with the course Applied Analytics Frameworks and Methods in master program Applied Analytics in Columbia University.

 Agenda: